 As work has progressed under CDFW’s 2017 design planning grant, the anticipated costs for completing final design plans and implementing most Project components have come into sharper focus.
 These updates were compiled and shared for use as inputs into an analysis of the Job and Stimulus Benefits of Matilija Dam Removal (see Job and Stimulus Benefits page).
 This 2020 compilation indicates that total projected costs with escalation have increased to nearly $182 million.
 More than $22 million of this total has been secured since 2017, as summarized in the table below.

-Note: the total secured since 2017 excludes the $3.3 million CDFW design planning grant, approximately $1.7 million in associated program support provided by non-governmental organizations, and more than $6 million in federal requests pending as of March 2021.
+Note: the total secured since 2017 excludes the $3.3 million CDFW design planning grant, approximately $1.7 million in associated program support provided by non-governmental organizations, and more than $2 million in pending state and federal requests for planning and design support.
 Funds raised and costs incurred prior to 2017 – during the Federal Project phase, and during the transition to the Current Project – are also not accounted for here.